 Yet another bruise.
 What caused that dark, unsightly mark on your leg?
 You don't recall bumping into anything.
 Lately, however, you seem to be bruising frequently.
 Is this cause for concern?

 Easy bruising is common with age.
 Although most bruises are harmless and go away without treatment, easy bruising can sometimes be a sign of a more serious problem.

-- Thinning skin.
-With age, your skin becomes thinner and loses some of the protective fatty layer that helps cushion your blood vessels from injury.
+Some people — especially women — are more prone to bruising than are others.
+As you get older, your skin also becomes thinner and loses some of the protective fatty layer that helps cushion your blood vessels from injury.

-Blood-thinning drugs such as aspirin and warfarin (Coumadin) or medications such as clopidogrel (Plavix) reduce your blood's ability to clot.
+Aspirin, anticoagulant medications and anti-platelet agents reduce your blood's ability to clot.
 As a result, bleeding from capillary damage might take longer than usual to stop — which allows enough blood to leak out and cause a bruise.
+Certain dietary supplements, such as fish oil and ginkgo, also can increase your bruising risk due to a blood-thinning effect.

 Topical and systemic corticosteroids — which can be used to treat various conditions, including allergies, asthma and eczema — cause your skin to thin, making it easier to bruise.
-Certain dietary supplements, such as fish oil and ginkgo, also can increase your bruising risk due to a blood-thinning effect.

 Easy bruising sometimes indicates a serious underlying condition, such as a blood-clotting problem or a blood disease.
 Consult your doctor if you:

 - Have frequent, large bruises, especially if your bruises appear on your trunk, back or face, or seem to develop for no known reasons